edquant/edh7916/_lessons/intro.md

 now learning to figure things out on your own will be well paid in the future.

-# Introduction to Git / GitHub
+# A system of Version Control: Introduction to Git / GitHub

 From the git website <http://git-scm.com/>